legend80s/git-commit-msg-linter/README.md

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/legend80s/commit-msg-linter/issues).

+### How to add new language support

+1. Modify README.md to add the new language.
+2. Add the translation into commit-msg-linter.js.

+You can read this PR [feat: add support to spanish (es-ES) #18](https://github.com/legend80s/commit-msg-linter/pull/18/files) as an example.

 ## Show your support

 Give a ⭐️ if this project helped you!